Nicky Hopkins: The Rolling Stones

-Hopkins played with the Rolling Stones on all their studio albums from Their Satanic Majesties Request in 1967 through until Tattoo You in 1981, except for Some Girls (1978).
-Hopkins first session with a member of the Rolling Stones was on the A Degree of Murder soundtrack, with Brian Jones, in February 1967.
-Hopkins' first sessions with the Rolling Stones as a band were also in 1967, from May 17 to 22, where he contributed prominent piano parts on "We Love You" and "She's a Rainbow".
-Hopkins added further significant piano parts to "Sympathy for the Devil", "No Expectations", and "Salt of the Earth" (1968), "Gimme Shelter" and "Monkey Man" (1969), "Sway" (1971), "Loving Cup" and "Ventilator Blues" (1972), "Coming Down Again", "Angie", and "Winter" (1973), "Time Waits for No One" (1974), "Fool to Cry" (1976), and "Waiting on a Friend" (recorded 1972, released in 1981).
-When working with the band during their critical and commercial zenith in the late 1960s and early 1970s, Hopkins tended to be employed on a wide range of songs, including ballads, up-tempo rockers and acoustic material; conversely, longtime de facto Stones keyboardist Ian Stewart only played on traditional major key blues rock numbers of his choice, while Billy Preston often featured on soul- and funk-influenced tunes.
+Hopkins' first sessions with a member of the Rolling Stones was on the A Degree of Murder soundtrack with Brian Jones in February 1967.
+Hopkins' first sessions with the Rolling Stones as a band were from 17 to 22 May 1967, where he contributed prominent piano parts on "We Love You" and "She's a Rainbow".
+Hopkins went on to play sessions with the Rolling Stones up to December 1974, and appears on their studio albums from Their Satanic Majesties Request in 1967 through until Tattoo You in 1981, except for Some Girls(1978).

+Hopkins added significant piano parts to "Sympathy for the Devil", "No Expectations", and "Salt of the Earth" (1968), "Gimme Shelter" and "Monkey Man" (1969), "Sway" (1971), "Loving Cup" and "Ventilator Blues" (1972), "Coming Down Again", "Angie", and "Winter" (1973), "Time Waits for No One" (1974), "Fool to Cry" (1976), and "Waiting on a Friend" (recorded 1972, released in 1981).
+When working with the band during their critical and commercial zenith in the late 1960s and early 1970s, Hopkins tended to be employed on a wide range of songs, including ballads, up-tempo rockers and acoustic material; conversely, longtime de facto Stones keyboardist Ian Stewart mainly played on traditional blues rock numbers of his choice, while Billy Preston often featured on soul- and funk-influenced tunes.
 Hopkins's work with the Rolling Stones is prominent on their 1972 studio album, Exile on Main St., where he contributed a variety of musical styles, often playing the main melodic part.
 Hopkins plays on 14 of the album's 18 tracks, giving him a greater presence than full time Rolling Stone Bill Wyman, who only contributed to nine of the songs.